JiananXie/Chinese-Text-Sentiment-Classifier/README.md

 To run this web page, you only need to run `python app.py`, then open the '情感分析.html' file.

 ### In the end
-It's just a very simple project which serves as the firsr homework of a humanities course.
+It's just a very simple project which serves as the first homework of a humanities course.
 So, the model needs large amount of improvements to achieve better performance.
 Welcome to train your own model based on mine.